Skip to main content

 Capabilities on Hathor

-As already explained, without accessing the wallet's private key, a wallet application can perform all possible wallet interactions except signing its blockchain transactions.
-Nevertheless, it is required that the wallet application implements such interactions in read-only mode — i.e., using the extended private key.
+As already explained, without accessing the wallet's private key, a wallet application can perform all possible wallet functionalities except signing its blockchain transactions.
+Nevertheless, it is required that the wallet application implements such functionalities in read-only mode — i.e., using the extended private key.

 At the moment, Hathor headless wallet in read-only mode does not support the creation of the following types of transactions for single-signature wallets: create custom token, mint token, and melt token.